chrivand/UmbrellaAdBlocker/README.md

-# Ad Blocker on Umbrella
+# AdBlocker on Umbrella

-This is a Ad Blocker built on Cisco Umbrella.
+This is an Ad Blocker built on Cisco Umbrella.

 ## Getting Started with the Installation